-^{} This fee is applicable only when a claim or counterclaim is not for a monetary amount.
-Where a monetary claim amount is not known, parties will be required to state a range of claims or be subject to the highest possible filing fee.
+1 This fee is applicable when a claim or counterclaim is not for a monetary amount.
+Where a monetary claim amount is not known, parties will be required to state a range of claims or be subject to a filing fee of \$10,200.